Kanab is a small Utah town that packs a big punch! It is an outdoor lover’s paradise and the gateway to East Zion.

 Old Paria

 Old Paria is a beautiful area that used to be a small outpost until the late 1920s.
-This area has also been used as a set for many western movies.
+This area has also been used as a set for many Western movies.
 The colorful mountains of Old Paria give the area a unique and beautiful setting.

 The ghost town is located in a portion of the Grand Staircase Escalante National Monument.
 Old Paria can be accessed from Highway 89, between Kanab and Page.
 The road down into Old Paria is dirt and can be tricky to navigate without 4WD.